 Login to your WordPress dashboard, install, and set up WooCommerce.
 I assume you have already done that.
 Now, install and activate the Dokan – a multi-vendor marketplace plugin, use the Quick Setup Wizard to set up the basics for the first time, these can be changed later on.

 Once done, you will see Dokan on the sidebar of the WordPress dashboard.
 Go to the Dashboard of Dokan, this is how it looks like:

 To customize the marketplace, navigate to the Settings tab.

 - Selling Options

 A place to configure the selling options, choose them wisely as the commission model can also be controlled from here.

 Control when and how the vendors can get the payments.

 - Page Settings

-Choose pages how the vendors can access their account.
+Choose how the vendors can access their accounts.

-Choose, how the profile of vendors will look like.
+Choose how the vendors’ profiles will look like.